uptane/uptane-standard/uptane-standard.md

 When checking hashes, the ECU SHOULD additionally check that the length of the image matches the length listed in the metadata.

-NOTE: Verifying image size along with hash will become a requirement in a future version of the Uptane Standard.
+NOTE: Verifying image size along with the hashes will become a requirement in a future version of the Uptane Standard.

 NOTE: See {{DEPLOY}} for guidance on how to deal with Secondary ECU failures for ECUs that do not have secondary storage.

-If any step fails, the ECU SHALL jump to the ({{create_version_report}}) step.
+If any step fails, the ECU SHALL jump to the final step ({{create_version_report}}).

 #### Install image {#install_image}